Court-Ordered Evaluations: The Complete Legal Guide 2026

 Evaluation reports play an important role in legal outcomes.

-Judges may use these reports to determine:
+Judges may use these reports to determine the following:

 • probation conditions